zlatko-michailov/abc/doc/tutorials/diagnostics.md

 ### Choosing a Severity
 Severity is also an integer, but the set of allowed values is very small and already defined.

-Filtering log entries by severity is very useful when investigating an issue - start with a value of `severity::critical` and lower it until you find the thread where the issue occured.
+Filtering log entries by severity is very useful when investigating an issue - start with a value of `severity::critical` and lower it until you find the thread where the issue occurred.
 So spend some time to devise a severity strategy, and stick to it throughout your program.

 ### Tagging